NicholaiStaalung/Mindy/README.md

 # Mindy

 A multilayer recurrent neural network - currently with only one hidden layer.

 This is a hobby project.
-It will be updated regularly, since its still under construction.
+It will be updated regularly, since its still work in progress.

 ## Get started